awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.

-1. In the navigation pane, choose **Payment History**\.
+1. In the navigation pane, choose **Orders and invoices**\.

-1. Next to the invoice for your subscription, choose **Pay Now**\.
+1. Next to the invoice for your subscription, choose **Verify and pay**\.
 You're redirected to your payment methods\.

 1. On the **Payment Methods** page, select the payment method that you want to use\.

 1. In the **Make Payment** box, enter the three\-digit or four\-digit security code of your payment method and then choose **Make Payment**\.

 1. For Visa and Mastercard payment methods, you're redirected to your bank to verify your payment\.
 For American Express payment methods, your bank processes your payment with no action required from you\.
 Once your payment is verified, your subscription is activated, and you're redirected to your account page\.
-Your invoice shows the **Pay Now** link until your bank has processed your payment\.
+Your invoice shows the **Verify and pay** link until your bank has processed your payment\.